CodezPoet/code_examples/README.md

 #### Laravel

+a.
+Laravel and Headless WordPress using REST API

 The code in this folder is a basic Laravel code example for interacting with the WordPress REST API.
 This to create a Headless WordPress where the frontend can be designed in Laravel, while the backend keeps using WordPress.
 The output is in HTML with Blade templates.
+Since HTML output from WordPress can contain HTML, and Laravel does not have a way to deal with allowing this safely out of the box, the package Mews with HTML Purifier is used to purify the output of HTML.
+This code is a proof of concept which intended use is as a code example.
+It is not an opinion on whether one should use Laravel as frontend for WordPress.

+b.
+Task List App

+An app that allows the creation, editing, and deleting of tasks.
+As well as marking it as complete or still to complete.
+It uses a custom table in Laravel and MySQL to store the tasks, and a factory to populate it with dummy data.

 #### Microsoft .NET Core